matheus-beck/matheus-beck/README.md

 💕 I'm passionate about coding, musical instruments, good books, video games, and exercises.

-🏭 Working as Software QA since 2017, I have helped different companies in the financial technology industry and the telecom industry to achieve excellent quality standards.
+🏭 Working as Software QA since 2017, I have helped different companies in the financial technology and telecom industries to achieve excellent quality standards.

 ⭐ I have experience with:
 <p align="left">